junxit/us-congress-bills-115/metadata.md

 - 2018-07-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6067-6068)
 - 2018-07-11 — The title of the measure was amended.
 Agreed to without objection.
 - 2018-07-12 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-08-22 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-528.
+- 2018-10-02 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-11-29 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2018-11-29 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2018-11-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 692.